ethereum/ethereum-org-website/src/content/decentralized-identity/index.md

 3. The smart contract selling shares can check the registry contract for the identities of screened buyers, making it possible for the smart contract to determine who is permitted to buy shares or not.

-### Soulbound tokens and identity
+### Soulbound tokens and identity {#soulbound}

-[Soulbound Tokens](https://vitalik.ca/general/2022/01/26/soulbound.html) (non-transferable NFTs) could be used to collect information unique to a specific wallet.
-This effectively creates a unique on-chain identity bound to a specific Ethereum address that could include tokens representing achievements (e.g. finishing some specific online course or a particular score in a game) or participation in communities.
+[Soulbound tokens](https://vitalik.ca/general/2022/01/26/soulbound.html) (non-transferable NFTs) could be used to collect information unique to a specific wallet.
+This effectively creates a unique on-chain identity bound to a particular Ethereum address that could include tokens representing achievements (e.g. finishing some specific online course or passing a threshold score in a game) or community participation.

 ## Benefits of decentralized identity {#benefits-of-decentralized-identity}